Additional pension contributions (known as APCs) allow you to boost the pension you’ll receive from us.

 There are some rules to be aware of if you take payment from your pension early or late.
 If you leave before you finish your APC contract or if you die before taking your pension:

-• If you leave the LGPS before you complete your APC payments, we'll work out the amount of additional pension you've bought based on the payments you've made.
+- If you leave the LGPS before you complete your APC or QAPA payments, we'll work out the amount of additional pension you've bought based on the payments you've made.
 The exception to this would be if you retire with a tier 1 or tier 2 ill health pension from the same post, when your contract would be deemed fully paid.

-• An APC doesn’t increase the pension payable to your dependent if you die before taking your pension.
-This is because buying lost or extra pension only applies to the pension you receive.
+- An APC doesn’t increase the pension payable to your dependent if you die before taking your pension.
+This is because buying extra or lost pension (where the period 'lost' is not due to authorised unpaid leave after 31 March 2026) only applies to the pension you receive.

 Use the APC calculators